Clastify logo

 Image

 A dot at a junction shows that wires are electrically connected.
-Two drawn wires that cross without a dot should be treated as not joined.
-When they matter, component values, meter ranges and supply values are normally written beside the relevant symbol.
+If two drawn wires cross with no dot, treat them as not joined.
+When they matter, component values, meter ranges and supply values are usually written beside the relevant symbol.

 Building and checking circuits

-When you set up a circuit, translate the diagram one connection at a time.
-In a measurement circuit, put the ammeter in series with the component whose current is being measured, and put the voltmeter in parallel with the component whose potential difference is being measured.
-If the circuit doesn't behave as expected, check the power supply, loose leads, meter ranges, and whether the actual layout matches the diagram.
+When you build a circuit, translate the diagram one connection at a time.
+In a measurement circuit, put the ammeter in series with the component whose current you want, and put the voltmeter in parallel with the component whose potential difference you want.
+If the circuit doesn’t behave as expected, check the power supply, loose leads, meter ranges, and whether the actual layout matches the diagram.

 Current and charge flow

 An electric current is the rate at which electric charge flows through a point in a circuit.
-A charge carrier is a mobile charged particle that helps produce that current.
+A charge carrier is a mobile charged particle that contributes to current.
 In metals, the charge carriers are electrons; in liquids and gases, they may be positive and negative ions.

 For a direct current,